Coulomb's law

 The force is along the straight line joining the two charges.
-If the charges have the same sign, the electrostatic force between them is repulsive; if they have different signs, the force between them is attractive.
+If the charges have the same sign, the electrostatic force between them makes them repel; if they have different signs, the force between them makes them attract.

-Being an inverse-square law, the law is analogous to Isaac Newton's inverse-square law of universal gravitation, but gravitational forces are always attractive, while electrostatic forces can be attractive or repulsive.
+Being an inverse-square law, the law is similar to Isaac Newton's inverse-square law of universal gravitation, but gravitational forces always make things attract, while electrostatic forces make charges attract or repel.
+Also, gravitational forces are much weaker than electrostatic forces.
 Coulomb's law can be used to derive Gauss's law, and vice versa.
-In the case of a single stationary point charge, the two laws are equivalent, expressing the same physical law in different ways.
+In the case of a single point charge at rest, the two laws are equivalent, expressing the same physical law in different ways.
 The law has been tested extensively, and observations have upheld the law on the scale from 10−16 m to 108 m.

 History

 Ancient cultures around the Mediterranean knew that certain objects, such as rods of amber, could be rubbed with cat's fur to attract light objects like feathers and pieces of paper.
-Thales of Miletus made the first recorded description of static electricity around 600 BC, when he noticed that friction could render a piece of amber magnetic.
+Thales of Miletus made the first recorded description of static electricity around 600 BC, when he noticed that friction could make a piece of amber attract small objects.

 In 1600, English scientist William Gilbert made a careful study of electricity and magnetism, distinguishing the lodestone effect from static electricity produced by rubbing amber.
-He coined the New Latin word electricus ("of amber" or "like amber", from ἤλεκτρον [elektron], the Greek word for "amber") to refer to the property of attracting small objects after being rubbed.
+He coined the Neo-Latin word electricus ("of amber" or "like amber", from ἤλεκτρον [elektron], the Greek word for "amber") to refer to the property of attracting small objects after being rubbed.
 This association gave rise to the English words "electric" and "electricity", which made their first appearance in print in Thomas Browne's Pseudodoxia Epidemica of 1646.

 Early investigators of the 18th century who suspected that the electrical force diminished with distance as the force of gravity did (i.e., as the inverse square of the distance) included Daniel Bernoulli and Alessandro Volta, both of whom measured the force between plates of a capacitor, and Franz Aepinus who supposed the inverse-square law in 1758.

 Based on experiments with electrically charged spheres, Joseph Priestley of England was among the first to propose that electrical force followed an inverse-square law, similar to Newton's law of universal gravitation.
 However, he did not generalize or elaborate on this.
 In 1767, he conjectured that the force between charges varied as the inverse square of the distance.

 In 1769, Scottish physicist John Robison announced that, according to his measurements, the force of repulsion between two spheres with charges of the same sign varied as x^{−2.06}.